chandlerkincaid/CurveFitterGA/README.md

 "output_name", "specify file output name, if no path is included the file will output where the script is located"

-"-a", "--arity", default=1, "The number of exponential terms to fit.
+"-a", "--arity", default=1, type=int, "The number of exponential terms to fit.
 Default is one."

 "-v", "--verbosity", default=False, action='store_true', help="Enabling verbosity will provide more output during evolution"